Back to jobs

 • Strong software engineering fundamentals with 5+ years of experience building web applications, backend services, and cloud infrastructure.

-• Fluency with our core stack: TypeScript, React (ideally React Router 7 and Remix), PostgreSQL, Redis, and CI/CD via GitHub Actions.
+• Fluency with our core stack: TypeScript, React (ideally React Router 7), PostgreSQL, Redis, and CI/CD via GitHub Actions.

 • Experience designing and implementing distributed systems using Kubernetes, Docker, AWS, and Infrastructure as Code (e.g., Terraform).